 What about dedicated high-speed cameras?
 Well, we're saving that discussion for another demo, but let's just say for now that they tend to require even more light.

 Want to see how our solution performs on your machine vision problem?
 We'd love to help!
-Reach out to us today through our contact form or inquire directly about an evaluation kit.
+Reach out to us today through our contact form.